Note: This walk is at capacity; please join our waitlist as cancellations do happen. Thank you for your interest!

 Summer rains summon an astounding variety of gourmet and medicinal mushrooms.
-Join The Nature Museum at Grafton on a wild edible mushrooming adventure called "The Wild World of Mushrooms” on Saturday, August 25th.
+Join The Nature Museum on a wild edible mushrooming adventure called "The Wild World of Mushrooms” on Saturday, August 25th.
 Your mycological tour guide, Ari Rockland-Miller, will give a colorful presentation introducing the region’s most distinctive and delicious species, followed by a guided foray in the rich woods nearby conserved by the Windmill Hill Pinnacle Association.
 Ari makes mushroom hunting accessible, safe, and wildly entertaining.

 Rockland-Miller will introduce participants to the Northeast’s safest and most distinctive gourmet and medicinal fungi, emphasizing his “ForageCast” strategy.
 Workshop participants will also discover how to best cook these fruits of the forest and will get a taste when our wild finds are served up right on the spot following our foray.
 Once you put on your forager’s eyes, your hikes will never be the same again!